 Also accelerating quickly causes the engine to enter a less efficient fuel enrichment mode.
 Longer injector on time adds additional fuel that is delivered to increase the rate of acceleration.
 In most cases, this is overkill since a lot more fuel than required is actually being delivered.
 These driving strategies can be considered hypermiling techniques that I am currently practicing and provide more information about.

 A few more smart driving techniques are to follow.
 Avoid stop and go traffic by taking alternative routes or less congested travel paths.
 Make an extra effort to think ahead and consolidate your daily trips and errands.

 Avoid unnecessary engine idling time.
-When the engine is idling you are receiving 0 miles per gallon.
-This will pull down your average miles per gallon.
-Most modern cars do not need to be warmed up.
-In fact no matter how efficient your car is unnecessary idling wastes fuel, costs money, and pollutes the air.
-Modern fuel injected vehicles do not need to warm up for more then about 30 seconds.
+When the engine is idling you're receiving 0 miles per gallon.
+This will pull down your average daily MPG.
+Most modern cars don't need to be warmed up.
+In fact no matter how efficient your car is, unnecessary idling wastes fuel, costs money, and pollutes the air.
+Modern fuel injected vehicles don't need to warm up for more then about 30 seconds.
 Warming up a vehicle was required in the old days when automobiles had carburetors and chokes.

 In addition if you are waiting for more than a few minutes at a drive-through lane or similar circumstance turn off the engine.
 It is a gas saving myth that it takes more fuel to restart an engine as opposed to leaving it run.
 This again is because of the deployment of modern fuel injectors.

 Another urban legend is doing this will ruin the starter motor.
 Today's gear reduction starters require less energy and last much longer then the ones designed in the old days.
 A few extra starts a day will not hurt it.